shumail92/hue2mqtt/README.md

   - `transitiontime` number (multiplied with 100 ms) to transition from the current state to the new state.

 Currently setting only the brightness does not work.
 This library uses [hue-util](https://www.npmjs.com/package/hue-util) for talking to the hue system.
 This library doesn't support setting the brightness (yet).
 I made an [issue](https://github.com/octoblu/node-hue-util/issues/3) about it, if this issue gets fixed, it should automatically work here.

+## Extra commands

+We also implemented some handy commands:
+-  `hue/lightsout` switch off all lights.
+-  `hue/lightson` switch on all the lights.
+(Please explain to me why you would use this?)

 # Config